testingisdocumenting/znai/td-documentation-cli/documentation/snippets/jupyter-notebook.md

 :include-jupyter: jupyter/simple-notebook.ipynb

 Note: remember that you can define lookup paths for files like notebooks inside `lookup-paths` file, so you don't have to copy and paste notebooks to your documentation directory.

+# Seamless Markdown Integration

+Markdown from your notebook will be seamlessly integrated into your current page.
+First level `# headers` will become part of Table Of Contents and part of a search unit.

+:include-image: jupyter/notebook.png {fit: true}

+    :include-jupyter: notebook-with-markdown-story.ipynb

+:include-jupyter: src/test/resources/notebook-with-markdown-story.ipynb

+# Two Sides

+You will learn about [Two Sides Layout](layout/two-sides-pages) in Layout section.
+If you are curios now, jump to [Jupyter Two Sides example](layout/jupyter-notebook-two-sides)